pythonanywhere/script-to-webapp-tutorial/turning-a-script-into-a-website.md

     app.config["DEBUG"] = True

-Save the file; you'll see that you get a warning icon next to the new line.
+Save the file; you'll see that you get a warning icon next to the new `import` line.
 If you move your mouse pointer over the icon, you'll see the details:

 <img width="500" src="/static/images/script-to-webapp-import-warning.png">